 The team aims to deliver an ultra-high speed imaging capability to optically explore the dynamical response of biological materials and imaging contrast agents to acoustic forcing.
 The Harwell Hub’s specialised laser sources, photodetectors and state-of-the-art ultrasound platforms will be complemented by equipment well-suited to clinical translation within the Spoke universities and industry collaborators.

-And ample opportunity exists for eventual translation into a range of new diagnostic or therapeutic methods in the clinic.
+Ample opportunity also exists for eventual translation into a range of new diagnostic or therapeutic methods in the clinic.
 For example, developing acousto-optic imaging of living tissue could allow it to be used as a tool for real-time guidance of high intensity focused ultrasound cancer therapy.
-Or new innovations in photoacoustic imaging could extend its utility to tissue characterisation for biopsies, would healing, therapy monitoring and many more.
+Or new innovations in photoacoustic imaging could extend its utility to tissue characterisation for biopsies, wound healing, therapy monitoring and many more.